How to choose goats that meet your homestead's and your family's needs

 My goal is to raise happy, healthy dairy goats to supply milk for my family.

-I started with Nubians and have had them for nearly twenty years.
+I started with Nubians and have had them for over twenty years.
 Those long ears won me over right away.

 Nubians produce milk that's rich in butterfat.
 I love making soap with their milk; the extra fat makes superfatted soap that is rich and luxurious.